rahulyhg/wp-live-chat-support/readme.txt

 * Fully customizable live chat experience
 * Apply animations to the chat window
 * Access historical live chat records
+* Use our new powerful Node.js message relay server to improve performance of your live chats
 * Compatible with translation plugins
+* Google Analytics integration
+* Create a custom offline message form when you're not online
 * No advertising or links
 * Add surveys or polls to your chat box, before or after a chat session
 * Quick Responses (insert a predefined response to your live chat box)